Workplace Pulse

 Volume 1

-Welcome to the Workplace Pulse where we will be sharing compliance updates and headlines that shape how we work.
-As we approach mid-year, workplace trends and compliance updates are moving fast.
+Welcome to the Workplace Pulse where we will be sharing headlines that shape how we work.
+As we approach mid-year, workplace trends and compliance updates move fast.
 In this volume, we’re tracking key developments including changes to the E-Verify system, the growing influence of AI on learning and development strategies, and reactions to workplace buzzwords.

 Headlines We’re Watching